Charismatic child actor turned intriguing young adult, Joey Pollari is striving to make his presence known in Hollywood.

 From his clean-cut, handsome exterior to his mature mindset, Joey Pollari is a hardworking actor in search of his next great role.

 You can see Joey Pollari next in Love, Simon (new in cinemas), where he plays a high school teenager whose sexuality is questioned.
-We had a rather candid conversation with this skilful artist, who is definitely finding his way onto Hollywood’s radar.
+We had a rather candid conversation with this skillful artist, who is definitely finding his way onto Hollywood’s radar.

 You play ‘Lyle' in Love, Simon.
 Can you tell me about your character and his significance in the film?